Kim Junsu: 2021–2023: Palm Tree Island, Dimension

 On November 9, 2021, C-JeS Entertainment's contract with Kim expired and he decided not to renew.
 Later, it was reported that Kim founded Palm Tree Island Agency, a single agency.

 On February 21, 2022, Kim was announced to release his third extended play Dimension and scheduled to held solo concert titled Kim Junsu 2022 Concert 'Dimension, on March 18 to 20 at the Kintex 1 Exhibition Hall 1 in Seoul, to commemorate the EP release.
 On March 10, it was announced that Kim's upcoming concert also available on online streaming platform.
 The EP officially released on March 16, with four tracks including the lead single "Hana".

 On June 25, 2022, Kim continue to held Kim Junsu 2022 Concert 'Dimension at Thunder Dome in Bangkok, Thailand.
 The concert also held in Japan from July 8 to 10 at Tokyo Garden Theater.

 In November 2022, Kim announced would held year-end concert titled 2022 XIA Ballad & Musical Concert with Orchestra Vol.8 on December 23 to 25 at COEX Hall D.

 On July 6, 2023, Palm Tree Island announced that Kim would held a fanmeeting Cocotime in August embarked in Seoul, Yokohama, Osaka and Nagoya, to commemorate his 20th anniversary debut.
 For his 20th anniversary debut, Kim also released digital single "Red Diamond" on August 22, which contains Korean and Japan language.

 In November 2023, it was announced that Kim would released Christmas song, My Christmas Wish in December 2023 alongside his Palmtree Island artist roster.
 The song was written by Broadway composer Frank Wildhorn, with lyrics by Tracy Miller and Carly Robyn Green.

 2024–present: Formation of JX

-On June 12, 2024, Kim released digital single "Our Season", a "semi-rock ballad" that contains a message of support and consolation for imperfect youth.
+On June 12, 2024, Kim released the digital single "Our Season", a "semi-rock ballad" that contains a message of support and consolation for imperfect youth.